 The firmware which implements the measurement logic is burnt into the flash memory of the microprocessor.

 Fig 2.
-Electronic board inside a rain probe network (front and back sides)
+The electronic board inside a rain probe network (front and back sides)

 The probe can operate in either electricity mode or battery mode.
-Embedded lithium-ion battery ensures the probe to survive in at least 30 days in case electricity blackout in hash weather.
+Embedded lithium-ion battery ensures the probe to survive in at least 30 days in case of electricity blackout in harsh weather.

-In this project, MagRabbit has gone through full life-cycle of the product development:
+In this project, MagRabbit has gone through full life-cycle of product development: